-For the past month I’ve found myself killing a lot of time.
+For the past month I’ve found myself wasting a lot of time.

 What I mean by that is that my default state hasn’t been one of productive habits.
 I’ll wake up, get a big task or project done, and then instead of deliberately doing something else – I slack off.

 You know what it’s like when you pull out your phone and start scrolling through Facebook or Instagram – or getting lost in an endless stream of You Tube videos or blog posts.

 That’s been my default state lately, and that in itself can be completely overwhelming.

 Here’s the thing about killing time: it leads to more killing time.